Hello All Reverse,

 This is the verbiage in the HUD manual 4235.1 which is the manual for reverse mortgages:

-The sooner you can complete the sale the better as all rents should be going to the lender at this point.
+The sooner you can complete the sale, the better, as all rent should go to the lender.